sachitcode/fastpages-sachit-blog/_posts/2022-09-23-Program-Purpose.md

 ## Computing Innovations

-    - A computing innovation is an
+- A computing innovation is an that includes a computer or program code as an essential part of its functionality.
 - Categories of computing innovations:
     - Applications (games, social media, etc.)
     - Physical Devices (computers, smart phones, etc.)